 Since not all banks have the same amount of cash at any given time, and some banks end up with lower reserves than they should have, one bank may need to borrow from another bank in order to provide the cash they need for a given day.
-The rate at which banks lend to one another is called the overnight lending rate, and Investopedia does a terrific job of explaining the overall concept here.
+The rate at which banks lend to one another is called the overnight lending rate, and Investopedia does a terrific job of explaining the overall concept.

 Since the amount of cash that's available in the system is constantly in flux, banks will tend to charge more money when cash is scarce.
 After all, cash itself is subject to the forces of supply and demand.
 Nearly a century ago, John Maynard Keynes used his immense influence and intellect to explain that central banks themselves could turn this equation on its head by artificially setting the overnight rate lower or higher.

 Today in the United States, the Federal Reserve is able to manipulate this supply/demand process by lowering or raising interest rates, depending on the outcome they want to see.
-Lower rates mean more investing in companies (stocks), but why?
+Lower rates mean more investment in companies (stocks), but why?

 Two Parts of Valuation

 In order to understand why falling interest rates mean higher stock prices, we need to step back and take a look at how companies are valued.
 Recall from this short primer how there are two equally necessary pieces to any stock valuation, at least from a value-investing perspective: